Lakewood, Colorado: Highways

+Mass transit

-Transportation within the city, and to other areas in the metropolitan area, is provided by RTD.
-RTD's Light Rail W line runs directly through Lakewood.
+Bus and light rail service within the city, and to other areas in the metropolitan area, is provided by the Regional Transportation District.
+Light rail service to Lakewood began on April 26, 2013, with the opening of the W Line.
+Seven light rail stations are located within the city, all of which are located along the W Line.

 Intercity transportation is provided by Bustang.
-Lakewood is along Bustang's West Line, which connects Denver to Grand Junction.
+Federal Center station in Lakewood is along Bustang's West Line, which connects Denver to Grand Junction.

 Points of interest

 Landmarks and historical points of interest include: